 Use of Sub-Group(s)/Sub-Panel(s)

-51. There will not be any sub-group or sub-panel formed under the Biology Panel.
+51. To facilitate assessment, the Electrical & Electronic Engineering Panel may use sub-groups.
 The final assessment and grading will be decided by the Panel as a whole.

 Allocation of Work in the Assessment Process